 But, as usual, the relief was temporary.
 As the days crept by and the event was closer to becoming a reality, I grew more and more nervous.
 Oh, the anticipation.
 My mind felt like it was spinning out of control as I envisioned all the things that could go wrong for me on the day of the event.
 I could do nothing to stop myself from worrying.

 However, one memory lingers clearly from this morning.
 I recall pulling out my phone from its charger as I tried to focus on hurrying myself along so I wouldn’t be late for the meetup.
 I thought about the ridiculousness of how I’ve lived my life up until this point.
-Practically always alone, hardly speaking to anyone, cancelling job interviews left and right.
+Practically always alone, hardly speaking to anyone, hiding in my room all day, canceling job interviews left and right.
 I had enough of it, and myself, for that matter.
 A resolve overtook me, despite the overwhelming fear, and I made the decision to just go to the event.
 Just go and be there.

 Since attending my first meetup event, I’ve been to about two others; the Sunday social anxiety discussion group, and a Rockaway Beach hangout.
 Both were equally challenging to make myself go to.

-I still struggle with showing up to some events that I rvsp to, and some I have indeed cancelled my rvsp on when I don’t feel I can go.
+I still struggle with showing up to some events that I RSVP to, and for some others, I have indeed canceled my RSVP when I don’t feel I can go.